 Seeking a brand refresh, I worked with Caffiend of Cambridge to improve their branding and update the old logo (a hand-drawn man).
 Using a bold colour scheme and some dynamic fonts, the result is a simple but eye-catching design style.
-With pitch sites constantly changing due to covid, it was important that the cart was instantly regnonisable to customers anywhere around the city, complimented by attention grabbing pavement advertisments.
+With pitch sites constantly changing due to covid, it was important that the cart was instantly regnonisable to customers anywhere around the city, complimented by attention grabbing pavement advertisements.

 The client wanted modern design that would stand out to passing foot and vehicle traffic.
 The primary logo was designed to be paired with the bold red example below.